andre7082/saite2/README.md

-# site de infórmatica do andre
+# site de vendas  do andre